Robinia pseudoacacia: Description

 Young trees are often spiny, especially on root suckers and branches near the ground; mature trees often lack spines.
 R. pseudoacacia is quite variable in the number of spines present, as some trees are densely prickly and other trees have no prickles at all.
 The spines typically remain on the tree until the young thin bark to which they are attached is replaced by the thicker mature bark.
 They develop from stipules (small leaf-like structures that grow at the base of leaves), and since stipules are paired at the base of leaves, the spines will be paired at the bases of leaves.
-They range from .65-2 cm in length and are somewhat triangular with a flared base and sharp point.
-Their color is of a dark purple and they adhere only to the bark.
+They are up to 2 cm long and somewhat triangular with a flared base and sharp point.
+Their color is a dark purple and they adhere only to the bark.

 The winter buds are minute, naked (having no scales covering them), three or four together, protected in a depression by a scale-like covering lined on the inner surface with a thick coat of tomentum and opening in early spring.
 When the buds are forming they are covered by the swollen base of the petiole.
 The large flowers open in May or June for 7–10 days, after the leaves have developed.
 They are arranged in loose drooping clumps (racemes) which are typically 4-8 in long.
 The flowers themselves are cream-white (rarely pink or purple) with a pale yellow blotch in the center and imperfectly papilionaceous in shape.
 They are about 1 in wide, very fragrant, and produce large amounts of nectar.
 Each flower is perfect, having both stamens and a pistil (male and female parts).
 There are 10 stamens enclosed within the petals; these are fused together in a diadelphous configuration, where the filaments of 9 are all joined to form a tube and one stamen is separate and above the joined stamens.
 The single ovary is superior and contains several ovules.
 Below each flower is a calyx which looks like leafy tube between the flower and the stem.
 It is made from fused sepals and is dark green and may be blotched with red.
 The pedicels (stems which connect the flower to the branch) are slender, 1.3 cm, dark red or reddish green.

-The fruit is a typical legume fruit, being a flat and smooth pea-like pod 2-4 in long and 1.3 cm broad.
+The fruit is a typical legume fruit, being a flat and smooth pea-like pod 5-10 cm long and 1.3 cm broad.
 The fruit usually contains 4–8 seeds.
 The seeds are dark orange brown with irregular markings.
 They ripen late in autumn and hang on the branches until early spring.
 There are typically 25,500 seeds per pound.
 Cotyledons are oval in shape and fleshy.